-A high-comfort bikeway is planned for Polk Street between Emancipation Avenue and Cullen Boulevard to replace the existing low-comfort bike lanes.
-Construction will include pavement repair along the entire length of the project, as well as ADA curb ramp repair, sidewalk repair and curb and gutter repair in targeted locations.
+Polk Street’s high-comfort bikeway between Emancipation Avenue and Cullen Boulevard is complete.
+Construction replaced the former low-comfort bike lanes with protected, high-comfort lanes and included repairs to pavement, sidewalks, curb ramps and gutters.
 This project is part of the Third Ward Bikeway Network and is funded by Harris County Precinct One.

 The Polk Street high-comfort bikeway project (dashed blue) extends from Emancipation Ave. to Cullen Blvd.

-The project will replace two existing standard bike lanes with two protected bike lanes, which will provide a safer environment for all travelers in this section of Polk Street.
+The project replaced two existing standard bike lanes with two protected bike lanes, providing a safer environment for all travelers in this section of Polk Street.
 The design features “floating bus stops,” which are dedicated waiting and boarding platforms for passengers adjacent to the travel lane to streamline transit service, improve accessibility and eliminate conflicts between buses and bikes at bus stops.
-The bike lane will continue behind the bus stop so as not to disrupt bike flow.
+The bike lanes continue behind the bus stop so as not to disrupt bike flow.

 For a detailed view of the corridor, please refer to the final plans below.